Last updated October 12, 2019

 Brisket can be a melt-in-your-mouth BBQ delicacy or the consistency of shoe leather.
-The difference comes down to mastering the 4 stages of smoking brisket.
+The difference comes down to mastering the 4 stages of smoked brisket.

 Disclosure: Certified Angus Beef® brand sponsored this post.
 Opinions are my own.